The Minimalist Approach to Gift Giving for Kids…with a DO GOOD Twist

 Something They Need

 In my family, this was (and still is) always socks & underwear.
 Things probably haven’t changed much, so I would assume these are the types of things that would fall under this category.
 Although- you can probably take a bit of creative license with this one if you’re like me.
 My toddler doesn’t really NEED anything…but as I already got him the cool Magnetic Blocks for the STW category, I convinced myself that the scooter I ordered (that will help him move a little faster on the way to the park) is something that he NEEDS this year.
-(This is where I was thinking that our For-Purpose Kids Toolkits could go…wink wink).
+(This is where I was thinking that our Global Kidizens would go…wink wink).

 Something to Wear